Broccolini and Fontina Tart Recipe

-- Fill a large bowl with ice water and place near the stove.
-Fill a large shallow skillet with a couple of inches of water.
-Bring to a boil.
-Add 1 Tbsp salt and broccolini.
-Boil gently for 3 minutes, until broccolini is crisp-tender.
+- Fill a large bowl with ice water and place near stove.
+Fill a large skillet with a couple inches of water.
+Bring to boil.
+Add broccolini and 1 tablespoon salt.
+Boil gently 3 minutes, until broccolini is crisp-tender.
 With tongs, remove broccolini and transfer to ice water to cool.
-Remove cooled broccolini from ice water to a clean towel to drain thoroughly.
+Transfer cooled broccolini from ice water to a clean towel to drain thoroughly.
 Set aside.

 - Unfold thawed pastry onto a lightly floured surface.
 Dust with a bit of flour and roll to a 10 x 14 inch rectangle.
 Transfer to a parchment-lined baking sheet.

 - With fork, prick entire sheet of pastry except a 1-inch border on all sides.
-This will help keep the center from puffing as it pre-bakes.
-Bake for 10 minutes or until light golden brown.
+This will help keep center from puffing as it pre-bakes.
+Bake 10 minutes or until light golden brown.
 Remove from oven.
-If pastry puffs in the center, use the back of a large spoon to gently press down.
+If pastry puffs in center, us back of large spoon to gently press down.

-- Bake for 10 to 12 minutes or until the custard is set and bottom of tart is browned.
+- Bake 10 to 12 minutes or until custard is set and bottom of tart is browned.
 Remove from oven and sprinkle with lemon zest.